kuzzleio/documentation-old/src/api-documentation/notifications/index.md

 * A user subscribes to [the same room]({{ site_base_path}}kuzzle-dsl/roomid/)
 * A user leaves a room

-By default, Kuzzle Backend does not send these notifications.
+By default, Kuzzle does not send these notifications.
 You have to provide an appropriate `users` attribute to your [subscription request]({{ site_base_path }}api-documentation/controller-realtime/subscribe/) to be notified about user activity.

 | Notification field | Type |Description       | Possible values |